-How to remove commonly occuring English words from a string
+How to remove all special characters from a string

 I’m using this function to filter common words out of a search query.